 The health benefits and stress reduction explained

 Forest Bathing is an excellent way to reduce stress, whilst also offering excellent health benefits, including supporting the immune system.
 I passionately believe in this way of boosting both your physiological and mental health and it is available to you right now.
+Nature Connection is a more generic term that encompasses any nature-based activity that deepens our enduring relationship with nature, including emotions, attitudes and behaviour.

 What is Forest Bathing?